rfougy/riv.systems/cms/refs/misc/2023_01_06_custom-biker-jacket-references.md

   aspectRatio="3:4"
 />

-I’ve spent 50+ hours working on my biker jacket over the years, and I’m not putting this out there as a means of bragging — you know what, maybe it is.
-But more importantly, it’s evidence of just how immersed you can become when creating a one-of-a-kind piece that you and you alone can take pride in.
-However, creating a custom jacket requires inspiration from unique pieces created by likeminded fanatics.
-But where in the tarnation can you actually find them?
-It’s rare to see a genuine custom punk biker jacket in the flesh nowadays.
+I’ve spent a total of 50+ hours customizing my biker jacket, and I’m not putting this out there as a means of bragging — you know what, maybe I am!
+But more importantly, the hours tallied is evidence enough of just how immersive creating a one-of-a-kind piece can be.
+The pride that comes with the craft is unexplainable.
+With that being said, customizing a jacket requires inspo from unique pieces created by fanatics like ourselves.
+"But where is Gods' tarnation can you actually find them?", you might ask (well maybe not, I just wanted to write 'what in God's tarnation' somewhere on this site).
 Since starting my journey of DIY through this biker jacket, I’ve amassed a [collection of images](https://www.are.na/riviere-fougy/biker-jacket-8yzhrsdicgc) as references and inspiration.
-Those who created such pieces including the likes of Bounty Hunter’s founder [Hikaru Iwanaga](https://youtu.be/cSgs-5bXCMg), the mysterious [Shiga from Japan](http://whev.com/actafp/), Japanese punk band [The Erections](https://www.infringe.com/the-erections/), and [cult-brand Blackmeans](https://www.archivepdf.net/post/brand-breakdown-yujiro-komatsu-and-blackmeans).
-The pieces are nothing short of DIY perfection, carefully curated with passion oozing in every nook and cranny.
+Those who created such pieces includes the likes of Bounty Hunter’s founder [Hikaru Iwanaga](https://youtu.be/cSgs-5bXCMg), the mysterious and obscure [Shiga from Japan](http://whev.com/actafp/), Japanese punk band [The Erections](https://www.infringe.com/the-erections/), and cult-brand [Blackmeans](https://www.archivepdf.net/post/brand-breakdown-yujiro-komatsu-and-blackmeans).
+The pieces are nothing short of DIY perfection, carefully curated with passion oozing out of every nook and cranny.

 - <Image
     src="https://user-images.githubusercontent.com/77861258/211128148-14252895-4240-4e54-b588-cd77807857f8.png"